 As your glue dries, it will begin to shrink.
 And it will shrink the top layer of paint with it, making it crack.

 Depending on how thick or thin you applied your glue, you will get big and little cracks.
 I let it dry for about 24 hours just to be sure all the glue was set.
 I did have it on pretty think in some areas.
 I chose not to sand any of my edges because I didn’t want the white from the door to show through.
 But if you have a different colored door, you could distress it further.
 I didn’t even wax it because I wanted that chalky look.
 I did however, apply a little bit of dark aging wax into the corners of my door.
 Just to add a few years to them.
+For the best advice on upgrading your doors, consult with upvc doors specialists in Melbourne.

 Just think of all the possibilities you can do with your new “aged” doors.
 You could make part a chalkboard and use it as a message center or add some hooks and use them in an entry.
 Or turn them sideways for a headboard.
 I decided to hang mine on my wall, replacing a painting that I was getting kind of tired of.